erikw/tmux-powerline/README.md

 # Installation
-You can install this as a [tpm](https://github.com/tmux-plugins/tpm) plugin or the legacy way with manual git clone.
-It's recommended to use tpm but you can use the manual way if you need more control or don't want to use tpm.

-## Installation: the tpm way (recommended)
 1. Install [tpm](https://github.com/tmux-plugins/tpm) and make sure it's working.
 2. Install tmux-powerline as a plugin by adding a line to `tmux.conf`:
      ```conf